Temps Have Topped 120 In India. How Are They Coping With The Heat Wave?

 Devi and her neighbors now rely solely on free government tanker deliveries for all their water needs.

 There's an economic impact as well.
-Researchers at Stanford University looked at India's economy between the years 1960 and 2010 and concluded that the country's total economic output, or GDP, may be 31-percent smaller than it would have been in the absence of global warming.
+Researchers at Stanford University looked at India's economy between the years 1960 and 2010 and concluded that the country's total economic output, or GDP, may be 31% less than it would have been in the absence of global warming.

 "Most of the people want to come here to Delhi to earn money.
-So the city's getting more crowded and more hot, because of more vehicles and pollution," says Sandeep Kumar, 24, who works at the American school nearby.
+So the city's getting more crowded and more hot, because of more vehicles and pollution," says Sandeep Kumar, 24, who works at the American Embassy School nearby.
 "Even the cold drinks are getting more expensive."

-Kumar says a couple years ago, he used to pay 10 rupees – about 15 cents – for a cold drink at a local kiosk.
-Now it costs 15 rupees – a 50 percent markup.
+Kumar says that a couple of years ago, he used to pay 10 rupees – about 15 cents — for a cold drink at a local kiosk.
+Now it costs 15 rupees – a 50% markup.
 A glass of tap water has doubled in price, he says, from 1 rupee to 2.

 "And you crave it more!"
 Kumar exclaims.
 "Because it's hotter."

-To mitigate the heat, New Delhi has proposed planting more than one million additional trees, and converting more buses to cleaner natural gas.
+To mitigate the heat, New Delhi has proposed planting more than 1 million trees and converting more buses to cleaner natural gas.
 Some Indian cities have also mandated rainwater harvesting.

 But despite the heat, India's economy is growing fast.
 Millions of Indians are emerging from poverty — buying cars, moving to the city and consuming more energy.
 Currently only about 6% of Indian households have air conditioning.
 But manufacturers say they expect double-digit sales growth this summer.